steviet91/furmulaone/README.md

 Repository for the furloughed racing championship

 # Intro
 So I thinking on how to provide a little learning for myself over the next couple of months and landed on trying to make a very basic racing game in C++.
-I then thought how could this be more useful and figured it would be great to challenge others to hopefully what will be a brutally competetive game.
+I then thought how could this be more useful and figured it would be great tool for others to develop their coding ability or knowledge on self-driving cars.
+I thought it would be great to add some competition to this all.
 The rules are still been figured out but here is where I currently am:

 - Winner is the user who can drive 5 laps of the circuit in the shortest period of time.
 - The user MUST NOT use any of the buttons used within the provided game controls.